mmu-webdesign/Level4-web-term-1/HTML/html01/12-paths.md

 <img src="media/paths-three.png" alt="index.html in the browser">

 - The path to the image is incorrect.
-It currently assumes the `html` file and the `image` file are sat in the same older.
+It currently assumes the `html` file and the `image` file are sat in the same folder.
 They are not- because we moved `page-two.html`.

 - Get the image working by adjusting the path.